 It can also be impacted by harsh weather, maintenance, and your promptness to act on the first sign of damage.

-We will walk through the most common materials and what their typical service life is, along with the manufacturer’s warranty on the material.
-These lifespans assume that all roof decking was in good standing, underlayment was laid, and the materials were installed in compliance with best practices.
+We will walk through the most common materials and what their typical service life is.
+We’ll also discuss the manufacturer’s warranty on the material.

-Shingles are the most commonly used roofing materials for homes with a slope, especially in Southcentral Pennsylvania.
-Many people choose a shingle based on the aesthetic, but you should also consider how long the new shingles will last on your roof.
+Shingles are the most commonly used roofing materials for homes with a slope, especially in Lancaster County.

-Soft slate (S-2 grade) don’t last quite as long, but still live impressively long – 50-100 years from now with the manufacturer’s warranty at 40 years.
+Soft slates (S-2 grade) don’t last quite as long.
+But their lifespan is still impressive – 50-100 years from now, with the manufacturer’s warranty at 40 years.